 Annelies Cazemier previously worked on ancient associations, and she has ongoing interests in the histories of islands and coastal regions in the Aegean and the study of travel and cultural interaction.

-Since January 2019, Annelies Cazemier has contributed to the international outlook of the History department by acting as Internationalisation and Study Abroad Coordinator.
+From 2019 until 2022, Annelies Cazemier contributed to the international outlook of the department by acting as Internationalisation and Study Abroad Coordinator for History.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.

 Write about yourself in the third person.
 Aim for 100 to 150 words covering the main points about who you are and what you currently do.
 Clear, simple language is best.
 You can include specialist or technical terms.

 You’ll be able to add details about your research, publications, career and academic history to other sections of your staff profile.

 - Ancient Greek world, Hellenistic history, the rise of Rome

 - Greek religion, especially religious sites and their networks